reddysekharreddy1998/Pet-Classification-Model-Using-CNN/README.md

 ● Dropout layer with dropout probability 0.4

-Predict the class by doing a softmax on the output of the dropout layers.
+Predict the class by doing a sigmoid on the output of the dropout layers.

 This should be followed by training and evaluation: